Worcester, MA (WOR)

-The French-Renaissance styled Worcester station was originally completed for the Boston and Albany Railroad (B&A) in 1911, replacing an earlier Union Station built in 1875.
-The first Union Station featured a Norman-style 212-foot high clock tower, two granite lions guarding its entrance and massive masonry arches over the train sheds.
-The B&A station which replaced it, designed by Philadelphia architects Watson and Huckle and built for $750,000, is a granite-finished structure modeled after a Roman basilica, and was considered the most beautiful building in Massachusetts when completed.
+The new Union Station, designed by Philadelphia architects Watson and Huckel, was considered the most beautiful building in Massachusetts when completed.
 It has been compared to Union Station in Washington, D.C. for the grandeur of its interior spaces.
 The station featured an elliptical stained glass skylight in the main hall and solid birch benches, as well as marble and terra cotta finishes.
-Its soaring 175-foot high twin towers and creamy exterior contributed to its distinctive character.
+Its soaring 175-foot high twin white marble towers and cream colored exterior contributed to its distinctive character.
 In 1926, structural instability caused by the vibration of the trains caused the original towers to be taken down.
 At its peak, the station served 140 trains a day.

 In the latter part of the 20th century, the Worcester station fell into disrepair as the passenger routes that stopped there declined in frequency.
-It was closed and boarded up in 1972, three years before the Lake Shore Limited began running through Worcester.
-By 1981, its barrel-vaulted main waiting room had fallen into ruin, with its elliptical stained-glass skylights missing and only its exposed framework remaining.
-Interiors were littered with fallen plaster and beams, even as the entrance still marked the names of the railroads that it once served: Boston and Albany; New York, New Haven and Hartford; and Boston and Maine.
+It was closed and boarded up in 1972, and Amtrak subsequently built and used a small brick structure east of the station.
+By 1981, its barrel-vaulted main waiting room had fallen into ruin, with the elliptical stained-glass skylights missing and only the exposed framework remaining.
+Interiors were littered with fallen plaster and beams, even as the entrance still marked the names of the railroads that it once served.

 By late 1999, the renovations were sufficiently complete to celebrate with a gala ball in which the public could see that the inside restoration was very close to the original, with the return of the stained glass ceiling and marble floor in the main hall.
 The towers were rebuilt, but using modern steel sheathed in molded fiberglass that would better stand both vibration and weather than authentic materials, as well as reducing cost.
 These towers, like the originals, are purely decorative.
 There were other modernizations in materials to add stability and strength with Plexiglas and molded fiberglass.
 However, real red oak, stained mahogany trim and marble floors were used in the interiors, and new glazed terracotta was installed to replace damaged and missing exterior tiles.
 The station reopened to passengers in July 2000.